 One of my personal favorites is the Blue Gas Flame Nudibranch (as seen below).
 The gas flame group has highly variable colouration and cerata (external appendages) that sways to and fro in the surge.
 These are used for breathing as this specific slug lack gills entirely, they use their cerata to absorb oxygen.
 They grow to be 50 to 80mm and can be found around the Atlantic coast of the Cape Peninsula to Port Elizabeth.

 Blue Gas Flame Nudibranch (Bonisa Nakaza)

 Some of the most colourful nudibranchs only grow to be between 10 to 15mm.

 Candy nudibranch (Cuthona speciosa)

 For many divers, these slugs are a source of entertainment and delight but they often just get blank stares from non-divers.
-So, hopefully this article finds its way to new divers as well as non-divers alike and spark some interest into the weird and amazing underwater world.
+So, hopefully, this article finds its way to new divers as well as non-divers alike and spark some interest in the weird and amazing underwater world.

 by Madelein Wolfaardt